Zondax/cosmos-sdk/crypto/docs/adr.md

 ### Positive

-* Single place of truth.
+* Single place of truth
-* Easier to use interfaces.
+* Easier to use interfaces
-* Easier to extend.
+* Easier to extend
+* Unit test for each crypto module
-* Maintainability.
+* Greater maintainability
-* Incentivize addition of implementations instead of forks.
+* Incentivize addition of implementations instead of forks
-* Decoupling.
+* Decoupling behaviour from implementation
-* Sanitization of code.
+* Sanitization of code

 ### Negative